Seagate to give $1.25 billion of $18 billion deal to buy Toshiba chip unit

-(Reuters) - Seagate Technology PLC said on Thursday it would contribute up to $1.25 billion toward the purchase of Toshiba Corp’s chip unit by a consortium led by Bain Capital LP.
+(Reuters) - Seagate Technology PLC (STX.O) said on Thursday it would contribute up to $1.25 billion (935.49 million pounds)towards the purchase of Toshiba Corp’s (6502.T) chip unit by a consortium led by Bain Capital LP.

 Toshiba said earlier in the day it had signed an $18 billion deal to sell the unit to the group, overcoming a key - albeit not its last - hurdle as it scrambles for funds to stave off a potential delisting.